lewagon/dotfiles/04-Front-End/03-Bootstrap/02-Outer-Wrapper-Inner-cards/README.md

 ### Your turn

 Apply these techniques to reproduce [this page](http://lewagon.github.io/bootstrap-challenges/02-Advanced-Bootstrap-grid/), starting with the HTML skeleton we give you.
 You will have to code a bit of CSS for backgrounds, padding and margin.
 Of course you can combine the two techniques and add **both** a wrapper around your `.container` and cards inside your `.cols`.

+You might need to `cmd + shift + R` to hard reload the page so that the browser doesn't take a cached version of the css file when editing the css.